m3h0w/revent/src/markdown-pages/principles.md

-3. **Authentic Relating
+# 3. Authentic Relating

-*Uncovering ourselves
+*Uncovering ourselves.*

 Authentic relating is core to our community.
 We seek to uncover more of ourselves through relating and sharing with others.
 We see the humanity in each other and accept where others are in their journeys.
 When we feel accepted, we can dare to bring more of ourselves and feel met at a deeper level.
 This creates positive feedback loops for greater connection - and connection is at the center of how we are together.

-4. **Consent
+# 4. Consent

-*Expanding comfort zones by trusting no one will push beyond our boundaries without our consent.
+*Expanding comfort zones by trusting no one will push beyond our boundaries without our consent.*

  Our courage, openness, and sense of freedom rest on a foundation of trust in our boundaries being respected, and that no one will push beyond what we have consented to.
 In this way, we can fearlessly push the limits and expand our comfort zones.
 So we ask each other for consent when we interact with each other and avoid ambiguity, especially when touch is involved.

-5. **Community-building
+# 5. Community-building

-*Being a part of a community, based on a foundation of social trust and safety.
+*Being a part of a community, based on a foundation of social trust and safety.*

 We are an inclusive social space where everyone can find their place and feel welcome.
 Becoming part of our community is bigger than participating in a single event, and we make it easier for people who are already in the community to attend our events.
 In between events we have protocols in place to restore justice and community when there are conflicts.
 In this way we create a foundation of social trust and safety for all community members.

-6. **Consensual Do-ocracy
+# 6. Consensual Do-ocracy

 *The power to decide lies with the doers.
-All of us can step up and make things happen.
+All of us can step up and make things happen.*

 We believe that the power to decide should rest with the do-ers—those who are going to execute the decisions, and not with an external authority.
 In order to make a skillful decision, the do-er needs to gather perspectives, advice, and consent from those who will be affected by their decisions.
 The act of connecting with those who are dependent upon their decisions gives them the knowledge needed to act.
 One way do-ocracy works is that if you want to see something happen, you can simply step up and make it happen—just ask for good advice along the way!

-7. **Leave better trace (also psychologically)
+# 7. Leave better trace (also psychologically)

-*Helping each other leaving better traces in physical & psychological realms
+*Helping each other leaving better traces in physical & psychological realms.*

 Have you heard the expression “matter out of place,” also called “MOOP”?
 At the burn we help each other to keep the place nice and clean for everyone to enjoy.
 If we see something that we think is not supposed to be where it is, we will MOOP it - meaning take it either to the place where it belongs, or the MOOP-station (trash cans), or the lost-and-found box.
 At the same time we are also here to MOOP our brains, bodies and souls.
 What do we want to let go of?
 How can we leave the burn at the end and feel like we are a better, perhaps a more fresh and happy person?

-8. **Co-creation & communal effort
+# 8. Co-creation & communal effort

-*A burn is something we do together, bringing what we want to bring and doing what needs to be done - as a collective.
+*A burn is something we do together, bringing what we want to bring and doing what needs to be done - as a collective.*